TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    :meth:`add_header` was called with each key and value as arguments.
-   This is often used to "spoof" the ``User-Agent`` header value, which is used by a browser to identify itself -- some HTTP servers only allow requests coming from common browsers as opposed to scripts.
+   This is often used to "spoof" the ``User-Agent`` header value, which is used by a browser to identify itself -- some HTTP servers only allow requests coming kutoka common browsers as opposed to scripts.
    For example, Mozilla Firefox may identify itself as ``"Mozilla/5.0 (X11; U; Linux i686) Gecko/20071127 Firefox/2.0.0.11"``, while
    :mod:`urllib`'s default user agent string is